buc0/prolano/README.md

   constitute prior art)
 * a record that would enable other programmers to pick up where you left off

+I'm not alone in this thinking.
+The "Made of Bugs" blog also has a piece about programers keeping lab notebooks.
+I had it bookmarked but didn't read it for some months after I started this project.

+In [Software Engineers should keep lab notebooks][2] and [Lab Notebooking for the Software Engineer][3] Made of Bugs asserts:
+* It's a good idea to keep a notebook even with commit logs and the low cost of re-running tests.
+* If you've ever found yourself unable to recall exact details of how change X affected problem Y, you aren't writing enough down.
+* Optimization needs even more documentation than debugging.
+* Documenting things as you learn a new _whatever_ is key, although this doesn't need to be organized by time
+* Design notes, including why decisions are made as well as other ideas
+* Use a text file
+* Treat it as append-only
+* keep automatic backups
+* train yourself to make regular entries by finding triggers, e.g.
+    * measurements taken
+    * non-trivial search for something
+    * explicit design decisions (why, and alternatives considered)
+    * finding yourself wishing you'd wrote something down the last time

+[2]: http://blog.nelhage.com/2010/05/software-and-lab-notebooks/ "Software Engineers should keep lab notebooks"
+[3]: http://blog.nelhage.com/2010/06/lab-notebooking-for-the-software-engineer/ "Lab Notebooking for the Software Engineer"

 Some Additional Ideas
 ---------------------